xu-cheng/pandoc-katex/README.md

   --standalone -o output.html /path/to/input.md
 ```

 You can also pass additional flags to custom KaTeX rendering.
-For example, to use custom LaTeX macro:
+For example, to use custom LaTeX macros:

 ```bash
 pandoc -t json /path/to/input.md | \